“I must break you!” – Ivan Drago (1985)

 - The film won 3 academy awards and launched one of the most successful action movie careers in history! 🎞

 - Join a new team, one that have a history of placing higher in the league.
-The effect of this step should mean that you are watching and playing with a higher level of player week in, week out.
+The effect of this step will mean that you are both watching and playing with a higher level of player week in, week out.
 Moving up a level isn’t necessarily measured in gigantic steps.
 Small steps over time all compound into bigger improvements.